Harshitkaushik2501/Prodigy-Internship-Projects/README.md

 #### Description

 A Python program that encrypts and decrypts messages using the Caesar Cipher algorithm.
-The user enters a message and a shift value through a command-line interface.
+Users can enter a message and a shift value through a command-line interface.

 #### Features